Two dead - Guyana Chronicle

-— as Venezuelan passenger boat explodes in Pomeroon River
+— as Venezuelan passenger boat explodes enroute to the Pomeroon

 A Venezuelan passenger boat, heading to Charity on the Pomeroon River with 22 persons on board, caught fire and exploded off the Waini Coast on Sunday morning.